The high type quadratic Siegel disks are Jordan domains: The sequence of the curves is convergent

 \begin{prop} There exists a constant $K>0$ such that for all $n\in\N$, we have

 In particular, the sequence of the continuous curves $(\gamma_0^n(t):[0,1]\to\C)_{n\in\N}$ converges uniformly as $n\to\infty$. \end{prop}

-In order to estimate the distance between $\gamma_0^i(t)$ and $\gamma_0^{i+1}(t)$ with $t\in[0,1]$, we will combine the use of the uniform contraction with respect to the hyperbolic metrics and some quantitative estimations (with respect to the Euclidean metric) obtained in \S\ref{subsec-esti-2}.
-For any hyperbolic domain $X\subset\C$, we use $\rho_X(z)|\dd z|$ to denote the Poincar\'{e} metric in $X$.
+In order to estimate the distance between $\gamma_0^i(t)$ and $\gamma_0^{i+1}(t)$ with $t\in[0,1]$, we will combine the uniform contraction with respect to the hyperbolic metrics and some quantitative estimates (with respect to the Euclidean metric) obtained in \S\ref{subsec-esti-2}.
+For any hyperbolic domain $X\subset\C$, we use $\rho_X(z)|\dd z|$ to denote the hyperbolic metric of $X$.
+The following lemma appears in \cite[Lemma 5.5]{Che19} in another form.
+For completeness we include a proof here.